 He is a panellist three days a week on CNN Talk on CNN International, with Max Foster, Liam Halligan and Ayesha Hazarika.
 He is a regular contributor to Newsnight, the Andrew Marr Show, the Daily/Sunday Politics and The Wright Stuff.
 In April 2018, he made a much acclaimed debut appearance on the BBC’s Question Time.
 He appears as a regular political pundit on various Sky and BBC news programmes.

 Iain is also the creator and co-presenter of the For the Many podcast, which he records with former Home Secretary Jacqui Smith.
 In 2018, he launched a new podcast, Iain Dale’s Book Club, with guests including Sebastian Faulks, Jeffrey Archer and James O’Brien.

-His new book, Why Can’t We All Just Get Along: How To Disagree Without Losing Friends, is set to be published in June 2020 by HarperCollins.
+His book Why Can’t We All Just Get Along: Shout Less, Listen More was published in August 2020 by HarperCollins.
 Why Can’t We All Just Get Along is part-memoir, part-polemic about the state of discourse in Britain and the world today.
 The Prime Ministers, a compendium of essays on all 55 British Prime Ministers, edited by Iain, was published in November 2020 by Hodder & Stoughton and was a Parliamentary Book Awards winner.
 The Presidents was published in 2021.

 Praise for Why Can’t We All Just Get Along: